Simulation-Software-Engineering/Lecture-Material/README.md

 [![PDFs](https://github.com/Simulation-Software-Engineering/lecture-materials/actions/workflows/create-pdfs-from-markdown.yml/badge.svg)](https://github.com/Simulation-Software-Engineering/Lecture-Material/actions/workflows/create-pdfs-from-markdown.yml)
 [![CC BY 4.0][cc-by-shield]][cc-by]

 Material of the Simulation Software Engineering lecture.
-There are different way how to get an overview:
+There are different ways how to get an overview:

 - Look at `timetable.md` of the [current course](https://github.com/Simulation-Software-Engineering/Lecture-Material/blob/main/timetable.md) or [a previous course](https://github.com/Simulation-Software-Engineering/Lecture-Material/tree/main/00_organization/wt2223/timetable.md), or
 - Look at the `README.md` files of each chapter / folder.

 Please note that we update the material over the course of each semester.

-## List of chapters
+## List of Chapters

 1. [Version Control](https://github.com/Simulation-Software-Engineering/Lecture-Material/tree/main/01_version_control)
 2. [Virtualization and Containers](https://github.com/Simulation-Software-Engineering/Lecture-Material/tree/main/02_virtualization_and_containers)